Boe-Bot with Arduino Pro Mini

 By default there is an onboard LED connected to output pin 13 on the Arduino Pro Mini.
 Download the blink LED program to test the Arduino board and USB to Serial interface.

 When programming the Arduino Pro Mini board it must be performed when board is unplugged from the BoeBot.
 Otherwise, you would get a communication error message.
 This is because the serial pins TX/RX are wired to I/O pins on the BoeBot board.

 Once the Arduino board is placed on the BoeBot Socket the I/O pins marked on the BoeBot do not match the Arduino.
 Therefore, you need to use this table below to map the pinout.

-There are sufficient pins on the Arduino Pro Mini to do the same jobs that the BS2 could do.
+There are sufficient pins on the Arduino Pro Mini to do the same job that the BS2 could do.
 In addition, you have the flexibility to port over your Arduino sketches and add sensor or peripherals.
-The Pro Mini board has extra port and pins that are accessible to connect the I2C display directly on the Pro Mini board, see picture below.
+The Pro Mini board has extra ports and pins that are accessible to connect the I2C display directly on the Pro Mini board, see picture below.

 So bring your BoeBot back to life with a new and improved brain!